A Model for Community-Centered Land Ownership

 Vermont has joined ten states across the country in launching an Agrarian Commons.
 This is a first of its kind model that aims to address land access and tenure for next-generation farmers by holding land in a community centered trust and conveying 99-year affordable and equity-building leasehold interest to farmers.

-Our Vermont Field Agent, Mike Ghia, was part of the Commons Creation Committee which served an advisory role to provide input on the structure and implementation of the Agrarian Commons concept, as a model for community-centered land ownership.
+Our Vermont Field Agent, Mike Ghia, was part of the 2019 Commons Creation Committee that reviewed draft legal documents and provided input on the structure and implementation of the Agrarian Commons concept as a model for community-centered land ownership.

 The Agrarian Commons model addresses two primary barriers for farmers: the high cost of land and high debt burden of modern agriculture.
 Farmland access remains one of the most substantial barriers for next-generation farmers.
 In Vermont, a crisis in the dairy industry combined with intense development pressure puts our working farmland and our rural communities at risk.
 The Agrarian Commons model aims to provide one approach to solving this problem.